Time to address homophobia in the non-profit sector?

 Here are a few examples of conversations I vividly recall:

-- Volunteers pointing at phrases in the Scout Oath and Scout Law to justifying the ban on LGBTQ kids and adults.
+- Volunteers pointing at phrases in the Scout Oath and Scout Law to justify the ban on LGBTQ kids and adults.
 Phrases such as “morally straight” or “A scout is clean” or “A scout is reverent“

 - What to do about a group of teenage scouts who were doing inappropriate and seemingly somewhat sexually experimental things on camping trips and whether or not those activities should be considered “gay” and a violation of the BSA membership policies.